OoliteProject/OoliteStarter/readme.md

 If OoliteStarter cannot grab the TCP Port it will not complain.
 But at the same time it will not be able to receive events to be forwarded to MQTT.

+### Feedback Channel

+OoliteStarter not only allows Oolite to publish messages to MQTT.
+It also allows MQTT devices to respond and feeds these messages back into Oolite.
+All a client has to do is to publish a JSON message on the oolite/input topic that looks like
+this:

+    {
+      'command': "somestring"
+    }

+Make sure 'somestring' is a valid Oolite command - or expect some Oolite complaints and ranting in one of the other topics.

 ### OoliteStarter and Oolite Debug Console

 As only one application can listen for connections on the TCP port 1883, you have